Delphi to contest pressure to file U.S. taxes despite UK tax base

-(Reuters) - Auto parts supplier Delphi Automotive Plc (DLPH.N) said it would “vigorously contest” pressure by U.S. tax authorities to file taxes in the United States as a domestic company, when its tax base is in the UK.
+Aug 8 (Reuters) - Auto parts supplier Delphi Automotive Plc said it would “vigorously contest” pressure by U.S. tax authorities to file taxes in the United States as a domestic company, when its tax base is in the UK.

-Delphi, which operates out of Detroit, is one among several American companies locked in a battle with the Internal Revenue Service over the use of offshore tax shelters.

-Mylan Inc (MYL.O) said on Thursday it would go ahead with the purchase of some non-U.S. businesses from Abbott Laboratories (ABT.N) despite the political opposition to tax-inversion deals.

-The IRS told Delphi in June that it would be taxed as a U.S. company due to the sale of its assets to Delphi Holdings LLP after it emerged from bankruptcy in 2009, Delphi said in a regulatory filing on July 31. (bit.ly/V7AVo3)
+The Internal Revenue Service told Delphi in June that it would be taxed as a U.S. company due to the sale of its assets to Delphi Holdings LLC after it emerged from bankruptcy in 2009, the company said in a regulatory filing on July 31. (bit.ly/V7AVo3)

 Delphi said it was reincorporated in the UK as a limited liability partnership, which allows it to save tax.
 The company said it had filed U.S. federal partnership tax returns between 2009 and 2011.